Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

-The synth classifiers incur a bigger accuracy drop in the underrepresented subgroup---regardless of the subgroup sizes in the synthetic data.
+The synth classifiers incur a bigger accuracy drop in the underrepresented subgroup---regardless of the subgroup sizes in the synthetic data (as observed in the overall positive slopes of all lines in the bottom row of Fig.~\ref{fig:s3_T}).
 Classifiers trained on PrivBayes synthetic data follow the behavior of DP classifiers the closest.
 Overall, DP-WGAN synth classifiers perform worse than the others as they are more unstable, with some noticeable accuracy drops (e.g., $\epsilon=100$ for imbalance 0.5 in Adult, $\epsilon=1$ for imbalances 0.1 and 0.05 in Texas).
 PATE-GAN synth classifiers have better accuracy than DP classifiers for both subgroups for $\epsilon<10$; this is perhaps surprising, especially for the underrepresented subgroup, as the synth classifiers are trained on synthetic data containing only a small number of the minority subgroup.

+\descr{Correlation.} The mutual information between the subgroup and the target columns are displayed in Fig.~\ref{fig:sS_MI} in Appendix~\ref{app:s3}.
+Since in the preparation step the subgroups were balanced by class, the expected (and the real) mutual information is 0.
+We observe that, DP-WGAN manages best to maintain this relationship, closely followed by PrivBayes which, however, has a few noisy exceptions for small privacy budgets $\epsilon<=0.1$.
+In contrast, PATE-GAN introduces undesirable artifact in the synthetic data for $\epsilon<=0.1$ for both datasets.
+In other words, the model creates data with stronger relationship between the subgroup column and the target column.